-A daughter of booksellers, Jackie grew up in Pennsylvania surrounded by literature and nature.
+A daughter of booksellers, Jackie (she/her) grew up in Pennsylvania surrounded by literature and nature.
 Encouraged by her parents, she never hesitated to "flip the rock" and unearth whatever crawled in the grass and under stones in the backyard.

 A policy report exploring where small modular reactor (SMR) technology could support environmental justice communities that relied on coal